-- 1.1 This document reports on the joint sustainability appraisal (SA) and strategic environmental assessment (SEA) of the Deposit Proposals of the Bridgend Local Development Plan (LDP).
-The SA/SEA is being prepared on behalf of Bridgend County Borough Council, by consultants Baker Associates.
-The sustainability appraisal process is to help the implementation of the LDP to deliver sustainable development in Bridgend County Borough.
-The report summarises the appraisal process to date. - 1.2 Sustainability Appraisal (SA) is the process by which the influence that a land use or spatial plan (in this case the LDP) would have over development and change is assessed according to the likely contribution to the desirable environmental, economic and social objectives.
+- 1.1 This document reports on the joint sustainability appraisal (SA) and strategic environmental assessment (SEA) of the Bridgend Local Development Plan (LDP).
+The SA/SEA has been prepared on behalf of Bridgend County Borough Council, by consultants Baker Associates, with the Council itself compiling the final report.
+The sustainability appraisal process is to help the implementation of the LDP to deliver sustainable development in Bridgend County Borough. - 1.2 Sustainability Appraisal (SA) is the process by which the influence that a land use or spatial plan (in this case the LDP) would have over development and change is assessed according to the likely contribution to the desirable environmental, economic and social objectives.
 Embraced by a concern to achieve greater sustainability. - 1.3 There is also the need for the appraisal to successfully integrate with the requirements of the strategic environmental regulations.
-Unlike SA, which has quite a broad remit, the purpose of strategic environmental assessment is specifically to provide a "high level of environmental protection" and to; "contribute to the integration of environmental considerations into the preparation and adoption of plans and programmes".
-1
+Unlike SA, which has quite a broad remit, the purpose of strategic environmental assessment is specifically to provide a "high level of environmental protection" and to; "contribute to the integration of environmental considerations into the preparation and adoption of plans and programmes".1